troglobit/mdnsd/README.md

 acquired an IP address, or the interface itself may not even exist yet, is fine; mdnsd tracks interface and address changes in real time over netlink and (re)configures itself as they appear.

+mdnsd needs no special privileges to answer over mDNS, so it can run as an unprivileged user.
+Either start it directly as that user, or start it as root and let it drop with `-u USER` (and optionally `-g GROUP`).
+When dropping, point `-p FILE` at a directory the user may write to.
+The one privileged operation is the `-i IFACE` filter: it uses `SO_BINDTODEVICE`, which needs the `CAP_NET_RAW` capability.
+Grant it out-of-band, e.g. by uncommenting `AmbientCapabilities=CAP_NET_RAW` in the bundled systemd unit; without it mdnsd still runs, but listens on all interfaces and logs a warning.

 See the file [API.md][] for pointers on how to use the mDNS library.